The apostrophe has two functions we all remember from sixth-grade English class.

 This will be displayed as:

 To get this result, you have two choices.
-You can manually delete the incorrect marks and type apostrophes directly.
-Or you can type straight single quotes twice:
+You can manually delete the incorrect marks and type apostrophes directly (using the key combinations above).
+Or you can type two single quotes:

 These will be displayed as:

-Then you can delete the unneeded opening single quotes, getting you back to:
+Then you can delete the unneeded opening single quotes:

 If you’re using Hawaiian spellings of Hawaiian words, look out.
 Those apostrophe-like characters aren’t apostrophes—they’re